 AI is soon going to be a major player in SaaS marketing.
 Besides, it is estimated that 80% of SaaS industries will be using chatbots for customer interactions by 2020.

 Chatbots are evolving the way SaaS companies used to provide customer service.
-They are likely to offer a more interactive and personalized experience.
+They are likely to offer more interactive marketing and personalized experience.
 Moreover, it helps companies engage with their visitors and likely convert them into leads by driving them through their sales funnel.

 Artificial Intelligence as a service is expected to hit $6-7 billion by 2023.
 Many companies have already started leveraging it to improve user experience.
 If you haven’t yet, begin now!